 About The Family History Section

-The Yorkshire Archaeological Society (YAS) was founded in 1863, to preserve and conserve the history and archaeology of the historic county of Yorkshire.
+The Yorkshire Archaeological and Historical Society (YAHS) was founded in 1863, to preserve and conserve the history and archaeology of the historic county of Yorkshire.
 It has several SPECIALIST SECTIONS, the largest being the Family History Section, which may be joined separately or in addition to the main Society.
-You can find out more about the YAS and its Sections by going to http://www.yas.org.uk
+You can find out more about the YAS and its Sections by going to http://www.yahs.org.uk

 The Section

-The Family History Section of the Society was founded in 1973 and has approximately 1800 members world wide.
-Family history has been a fast growing subject for over two decades, with interest ranging from who our ancestors were to where they lived and worked, and the social history of the period.
+The Family History Section of the Society was founded in 1973 and has several hundred members world wide.
+Family history has been a fast growing subject for over three decades, with interest ranging from who our ancestors were, where they lived and worked, and the social history of the period.
 The aim of the Section is to promote these interests and assist members in their research.
-Although we are unable to undertake any individual research, we do aim to help our members with advice on tracing ancestors and the sources available at Claremont, our headquarters.
+Although we are unable to undertake any individual research, we do aim to help our members with advice on tracing ancestors and the sources available to take researches forward

 Lectures